scHarvey/resume/README.md

 # Introduction

-> With over 15 years of experience doing everything from database design to web application development to my most recent position as Lead Application Developer, I have developed, and continue to expand, a broad array of skills that I feel make me a valuable asset to any company.
+> With over 20 years of experience doing everything from database design to web application development to my most recent position as Solution Architect, I have developed, and continue to expand, a broad array of skills that I feel make me a valuable asset to any company.
 >
-> I'm a highly talented and well rounded individual with a proven ability to meet and beat deadlines, the ability to transform abstract ideas into real world applications, and possessing the vision to see how to streamline troublesome processes.
+> I'm a highly talented and well rounded technical individual with the rare ability to speak directly to business owners or customers so that all sides of a project are speaking the same language, the ability to transform abstract ideas into real world applications, and possessing the vision to see solutions to the problems customers are presenting.
 >
 > My varied work history has exposed me to multiple lines of business that have not only made me a better developer, but also made me able to help analyze a project to find flaws in the concept and address them before any real work is done.

 - Solution/Software Architecture
-  - AWS Certified
+  - AWS Certified (3/18 - 3/21)
 - Web Development
 - Mobile Application Development
 - Social Networking
 - Needs Assessment
 - Project Scoping
-- Project Management
-- DevOps (Yarn, Grunt)

 ## Technologies
 ### Languages

 - JavaScript